Mushroom-Wang/Mushroom-Wang/README.md

 </p>
 -->

-### Hi there, I'm Quan Wang 👋
+### Hi there, I'm Vivian Wang 👋

 Aspiring software engineer interested in full stack web development and machine learning.

 I'm a master’s student studying Computer Science and Economics at Duke.
-I'm actively seeking a full-time Software Engineer role after graduating in May 2023.

 I worked at [Synspot](https://www.synspot-ai.com/), where I conducted software tests, improved the open source package, and built the company’s official website.

-Feel free to reach out to me at quan.wang@duke.edu
+Feel free to reach out to me at quanwang452@gmail.com

 ### Stats